som-shahlab/trove/README.md

 Trove is a research framework for building weakly supervised (bio)medical named entity recognition (NER) and other entity attribute classifiers without hand-labeled training data.

 The COVID-19 pandemic has underlined the need for faster, more flexible ways of building and sharing state-of-the-art NLP/NLU tools to analyze electronic health records, scientific literature, and social media.
-Likewise, recent research into language modeling and the dangers of uncurated, ["unfathomably"](https://faculty.washington.edu/ebender/papers/Stochastic_Parrots.pdf) large-scale training data underlines the broader need to approach training set creation iself with more transparency and rigour.
+Likewise, recent research into language modeling and the dangers of uncurated, ["unfathomably"](https://faculty.washington.edu/ebender/papers/Stochastic_Parrots.pdf) large-scale training data underlines the broader need to approach training set creation itself with more transparency and rigour.

 Trove provides tools for combining freely available supervision sources such as medical ontologies from the [Unified Medical Language System (UMLS)](https://www.nlm.nih.gov/research/umls/index.html), common text heuristics, and other noisy labeling sources for use as entity *labelers* in weak supervision frameworks such as [Snorkel](https://github.com/snorkel-team/snorkel), [FlyingSquid ](https://github.com/HazyResearch/flyingsquid) and others.
 Technical details are available in our [manuscript](https://www.nature.com/articles/s41467-021-22328-4).